Fabian Society: Establishment

 The Fabian Society was founded on 4 January 1884 in London as an offshoot of a society founded a year earlier, called The Fellowship of the New Life, which had been a forebear of the British Ethical and humanist movements.
-Early Fellowship members included the visionary Victorian-era elite, among them the poets Edward Carpenter and John Davidson, the sexologist Havelock Ellis, and the early socialist Edward R. Pease.
+Early Fellowship members included the visionary Victorian-era elite, among them the poets Edward Carpenter and John Davidson, the sexologist and eugenicist Havelock Ellis, and the early socialist Edward R. Pease.
 They wanted to transform society by setting an example of clean simplified living for others to follow.
 Some members also wanted to become politically involved to aid society's transformation; they set up a separate society, the Fabian Society.
 All members were free to attend both societies.
 The Fabian Society additionally advocated renewal of Western European Renaissance ideas and their promulgation throughout the world.

 The Fellowship of the New Life was dissolved in 1899, but the Fabian Society grew to become a leading academic society in the United Kingdom in the Edwardian era.
 It was typified by the members of its vanguard Coefficients club.
 Public meetings of the Society were for many years held at Essex Hall, a popular location just off the Strand in Central London.